-Chart notes must contain documentation that justifies the level, type and extent of services billed.
-See Chapter 19: Naturopathic Physicians and Acupuncture Services and other applicable MARFS chapter(s) for the type of service rendered and the documentation requirements.
+Chart notes must contain documentation that justifies the level, type and extent of service billed.
+See Chapter 22: Other Services and other applicable MARFS chapter(s) for the type of service rendered and the documentation requirements.

 When Q3014 is the only code billed, documentation is still required to support the service.